Anastasia-Labs/aiken-upgradable-multisig/docs/design-specs/upgradable-multi-sig.typ

   The redeemer allows a majority of the authorized signers to collectively approve and execute transactions using the funds controlled by the multi-signature contract

+  - Ensure the spent amount is within the spending_limit

+  - Verify that the exact amount specified in the redeemer is being spent

   - Ensure the output datum matches the input datum (no changes to the multisig configuration)